Published in: American Economic Journal: Applied Economics 14 (1). (2022). 133-63. (with Anders Akerman and Magne Mogstad)

-This paper studies how and why the adoption of information communication technology (ICT) affects bilateral trade flows.
-The context is a public program in Norway which rolled out broadband access points leading to plausibly exogenous variation in the availability and adoption of broadband Internet by firms.
-We find that broadband Internet makes trade patterns more sensitive to distance and economic size, and show that these results are consistent with a model of international trade with variable elasticity of demand.
+We examine how the adoption of information communication technology affects bilateral trade.
+The context is a public program in Norway that rolled out broadband access points leading to plausibly exogenous variation in the availability and adoption of broadband by firms.
+We find that broadband makes trade patterns more sensitive to distance and economic size.
+These results are consistent with a model of trade with variable elasticity of demand.
 The model predicts that adoption of a technology that lowers information frictions enlarges the choice set of exporters and importers.
 This makes demand more elastic with respect to trade costs and thus distance.